Osugi Musical Theatre's

 2007年は天狗の年!

-In 2007 Osugi Musical Theatre of Komatsu, Ishikawa Prefecture, Japan will put on an original musical called The Greedy Goblin III: Adventures on the Tengu Planet.
-People from all over the world can contribute to and participate in our production.
-The Public Art Project begins with our
+In 2007 Osugi Musical Theatre put on an original musical called The Greedy Goblin III: Adventures on the Tengu Planet.
+People from all over the world contributed to and participated in our production.
+The Public Art Project began with our Space Tengu Costume Design Contest.

 The Tengu statue in Osugi